rocketinsights/terraform-blog-default-tags/README.md

 [AWS tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) are key-value labels you can assign to AWS resources that give extra information about it.

-For example, you can tag an EC2 instance with _owner = Rocket Insights_.
-The owner tag tells an AWS admin the contact information in case the server has errors.
-AWS Billing can use the owner tag to see how much money that owner is spending each month.
-Automation tools can filter for the owner tag to only update those servers.

 Starting with [Terraform](https://www.terraform.io/) 0.12.31 and AWS provider v3.38.0, Hashicorp added the default tags feature.
 You can now **configure AWS tags in one place** and **automatically apply them to all AWS resources**.
 You no longer have to manually add `tags` blocks to each individual AWS resource.

-As a best practice, tagging the Terraform base and module path results in easier codebase maintenance.
+As a best practice, we recommend tagging all AWS resources.
+This will allow you to easily track costs, identify subject matter experts, troubleshoot, manage automation, and generally keep your architecture more organized.
+In addition, tagging AWS resources with the Terraform base and module path results in easier infrastructure codebase maintenance.

 This Terraform AWS default tags tutorial will show ...
 * Basic usage